danieljpost-dev/task-types/greek-tasks.md

 - something that was Nobody's fault

 ## Nobody's Task
-- it was actually your task, but you forgot to do it and there's no record of it being assigned to you , so i'ts actually nobody's
+- it was actually your task, but you forgot to do it and there's no record of it being assigned to you, so i'ts actually nobody's

 ## Narcissian Task
 - that selfie tho